JohannesBuchner/RainbowLasso/README.rst

 TODO
 ----

-* [ ] Discard blended or problematic photometry in LS&WISE (mostly done, but needs to be checked)
+* [ ] discard blended or problematic photometry in LS&WISE (mostly done, but needs to be checked)
-* [ ] Discard blended or problematic photometry in GALEX
+* [ ] discard blended or problematic photometry in GALEX
-* [ ] Discard blended or problematic photometry in VHS
+* [ ] discard blended or problematic photometry in VHS
-* [ ] Discard blended or problematic photometry in UKIDSS
+* [ ] discard blended or problematic photometry in UKIDSS
 * [ ] provide upper limits for GALEX, in case of non-detections
 * [ ] provide upper limits from the AllWISE bands
 * [ ] provide upper limits for VHS, UKIDSS (need the area for that)
+* [ ] improve efficiency of noirlab fetching of aperture fluxes.
+They were not able yet to suggest a better working solution.

 To add more surveys, contributions are welcome.